Nathan-Nesbitt/G2T/Notes/07 SQL_G2T_NN.md

 INSERT INTO <tableName> (<column1>, <column2>) VALUES (<value1>, <value2>);
 ```

-For example if I wanted to insert 2 phone number into my adressBook from before I could do:
+For example if I wanted to insert 2 phone number into my addressBook from before I could do:

 ```
 INSERT INTO phoneNumbers (name, phoneNumber) VALUES ('Nathan', '1112223333'), ('Jeff', '4445556666');